aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 - `python3 tramdata.py` to start the query dialogue,
 - `import tramdata` from another Python file or the Python shell, without starting the dialogue or printing anything,
 - `python3 test_tramdata.py` to run your tests.

-We will test all these functionalities.
-We will also run some tests of our own.
-We may fetch the files at any point after the submission deadline, so make sure that they remains correct at all times!
-You can use other branches for your private experimentation.

-The same GitHub repository will be extended with your Lab 2 and 3 solutions later.